 In the Malay language, the word orang means person and utan means forest, so their name means “person of the forest.”

-PHYSICAL CHARACTERISTICS: Orangutans are the largest tree-dwelling mammal.
-They are similar to humans in their anatomy, physiology, and behavior, sharing 97 percent of the same genetic material.
+Orangutans are the largest tree-dwelling mammal.
+They are similar to humans in their anatomy, physiology, and behavior.
 They are intelligent, can make and use tools, and show evidence of distinct cultural patterns.
 They have excellent color vision, opposable thumbs, big toes, and grasping hands.

 They have long, shaggy, orange-red hair.
 The males are about twice the size of the females with an arm span of over seven feet.
 Males have large throat pouches under their chins, used to make their “long calls” to attract females and tell rival males to keep away.
 Dominant males have large cheek pads; subordinate males in the same area will not develop cheek pads until they find their own territory.